-As discussed in Note 2, A Layout has elected to apply the practical expedient introduced by the amendments to IFRS 16 to all rent concessions that satisfy the criteria.
-Substantially all of the rent concessions entered into during the six month period ended 30 June 2020 satisfy the criteria to apply the practical expedient.
+As discussed in Note 2, A Layout had elected to apply the practical expedient introduced by the amendments in June 2020 to IFRS 16 to all rent concessions that satisfy the criteria.
+Substantially all of the rent concessions entered by 31 December 2020 satisfied the criteria to apply the practical expedient and were accounted for accordingly.